BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

 Integrating the Extended Platform into the Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To ensure that the platform will be created as expected, we need to make some changes in 4 different files
+To ensure that the platform will be created as expected, we need to make some changes in 3 different files
 |br| ``autosubmit/job/job.py`` - see in GitHub `job.py <https://github.com/BSC-ES/autosubmit/blob/v4.1.13/autosubmit/job/job.py>`_.
 |br| ``autosubmit/autosubmit.py`` - see in GitHub `autosubmit.py <https://github.com/BSC-ES/autosubmit/blob/v4.1.13/autosubmit/autosubmit.py>`_.
 |br| ``autosubmit/platforms/paramiko_submitter.py`` - see in GitHub `paramiko_submitter.py <https://github.com/BSC-ES/autosubmit/blob/v4.1.13/autosubmit/platforms/paramiko_submitter.py>`_.

-|br| ``type`` is defined in the YAML file that configures a platform as it's shown :ref:`here <TargetPlatform>`
+|br| ``type`` from ``platform.type`` is defined in the YAML file that configures a platform as it's shown :ref:`here <TargetPlatform>`
 to determine the scheduler.

 .. warning::